chrisbradleyy/LeDataSciFi.github.io/participation/submission_prep.md

 | File | Requirements | Notes |
 | :--- | :--- |  :--- |
 `L02 first_python_code.ipynb` | Effort check | Used to be called `In Class Lecture 2`
- `L02a a-simple-program.ipynb`|  | Professor Bowen provided this code
-`L03 Py Basics.ipynb` | **Will check for:** at least 2 examples of each operation covered during this lecture | Used to be called `Class 3 live coding`
+ `L02a a-simple-program.ipynb`| Effort check | Professor Bowen provided this code `L03 Py Basics.ipynb` | **Will check for:** at least 2 examples of each operation covered during this lecture | Used to be called `Class 3 live coding`
 `L04 intro_to_numpy.ipynb` | Effort Check |
 `L05 pandas baby_names FRED.ipynb` | **Will check for:** a few uses of pandas and baby names code |